 Skytech Shadow 3.0 Gaming PC Review

-Available in various configurations, the Skytech Shadow 3.0 line boasts massive power and elegant styling for midrange gamers and professional creatives.
-The model we’re reviewing packs AMD core components and Nvidia’s new Ampere-based RTX 3000 cards.
+Skytech released the first version of the Shadow 3.0 gaming desktop back in 2020, ad we thought highly of it.
+The same great design is back in the newer Skytech Shadow 3.0, a new model that opts for AMD core components and Nvidia’s new Ampere-based RTX 3000 cards.
 In this case, that includes the Ryzen 5 5600 processor and RTX 3060 Ti graphics card, making this Shadow a strong value for 1080p and 1440p gaming at high frame rates.

 It doesn’t quite match up to its direct competitors with Nvidia’s GeForce RTX 3080 GPU, like the Skytech Shiva, but the processor more than holds its own, and you will save some money while at it.
 The HP Omen 30L remains our Editors’ Choice, but the Skytech Shadow 3.0 comes close for value hunters, and those looking to jump on the AMD train as it picks up speed may find it a more satisfying package.